OneMoreSummer/academic-kickstart/content/post/is-the-relative-age-effect-discrimination/index.md

 So it will be a breach if any group is disadvantaged based on their age.

 Can it be argued that systemic Relative Age Effect in the cricket development pathway is a breach of this new code?
 Are those born later in the academic year treated prejudicially in terms of selection?
-It’s difficult to say no to this question when, for example, Birth Quarter (BQ) 1 (Sept-Nov) players are 4x as likely to be selected at the Regional U15 (Bunbury) level than BQ 4s (June-Aug).
+It’s difficult to say no to this question.
+For example, on average over the last 20 years Birth Quarter (BQ) 1 (Sept-Nov) players are 4x as likely to be selected at the Regional U15 (Bunbury) level than BQ 4s (June-Aug).

 Could an individual use the code as well as current legislation such as the Equality Act 2020 to take a club, county, or the ECB itself to court?